 My research publications can be found here.
 Beside my research papers, I published together with David Barnes a text book Guide to Simulation and Modeling for Biosciences to help students make their first steps in biological modelling.

-I have an emergent interest in deep neural networks and deep learning.
-If you would like to do a PhD in this area, please contact me to discuss possible topics.
-There is funding available for students from the UK or the European Union.
+If you would like to do a PhD in a topic related to my research interest, please contact me to discuss possible projects.
+There is funding available for students from the UK.
+There is general information available on this page.